circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Best Practices

-Since convenience images are based on the **latest** versions of upstream images, it is best practice to use the most specific image possible.
+Since convenience images are based on the most recently built versions of upstream images, **it is best practice to use the most specific image possible**.
 This makes your builds more deterministic by preventing an upstream image from introducing unintended changes to your image.